ericclack/racket-beats/README.md

 # To Do

-* Change volume of samples
+* Change volume of samples // explore whether rsound library would enable this and other features we might want
 * Play more than 2 tracks in parallel (drums, bass) etc

 ## Done